Earth Defense Force 6 Review (PS5/PC)

 Early EDF games had a LOT of slowdown.
 Earth Defense Force 6 reduces that problem a lot (but it can still happen.)

 I’m a bit of a classicist in this regard, generally playing as the default Ranger class, stuck on the ground but with the best weapon flexibility in the game, typically speaking.
-The Fencer and Air Raider are good support classes if you’ve got multiplayer options to speak of, but I’ve been playing solo, so (mostly) Ranger it is.
-I’m sure I’ll get around to enjoying the other classes more fully in due course.
+The Fencer and Air Raider are good support classes if you’ve got multiplayer options to speak of, but my heart belongs to the classic Ranger class.
+Your own style may vary, naturally.

 One charge you could lay at developers Sandlot is that since Earth Defense Force 4, they’ve been largely tinkering with the same levels, layouts and enemies, re-using a lot of assets in either a very smart way for a budget title, or a cynical way depending on your point of view.